kurema/BDVideoLibraryManager/PrivacyPolicy.md

 # Privacy Policy
 This Privacy Policy explains how BDVideoLibraryManager by kurema or forked version of it collects infomation.

-Current version of BookViewer does not collect any personal information, statistics, or analytics other than built in mechanisms for applications in each store.
+Current version of BDVideoLibraryManager does not collect any personal information, statistics, or analytics other than built in mechanisms for applications in each store.

 If you contact developer by E-Mail or other ways, all information related will be stored.